YiyangLi/learn-pubsub/README.md

 $ pubsubyy consume "complex" true
 ```

 Once a message is received, the pubsub will respond the pubsub server by a 201 status code.
-After that, the consumer will print the message in the console after a wait time.
+After that, the consumer will process the message in the console after a wait time.
 The consumer is busy and return a 503 status code.
-It can't no longer accept a message until the current one is printed.
+It can't no longer accept a message until the current one is processed.

 ## Test